Rivers State Govt: It’s weird to say we want to tax Churches - Vanguard News

 By Egufe Yafugborhi

-PORT HARCOURT – RIVERS State Government, on Thursday, described as “weird and unfounded”, reports alleging that it has vowed to start taxing churches.
+PORT HARCOURT – RIVERS State Government on Friday termed as “weird and unfounded”, reports alleging that it has vowed to start taxing churches.

-Imo to become cleanest state in Nigeria – Gov. Ihedioha(Opens in a new browser tab)

 The Rivers revenue boss said, “We have been hearing in some quarters that I said Rivers state government wants to tax churches.
 It’s been on some news and soft-sell papers.
 Such a report is erroneous in the sense that it didn’t capture all that I said.